-Norwegian Cruise Line is known for their Freestyle Approach to dining.
+Norwegian Cruise Line is known for its Freestyle Approach to dining.
 This means no set dinner times, table arrangements, or main dining room.
-Instead, they offer a variety of dining options.
-While there are several complimentary options, many of the dining venues are not complimentary, charging an additional fee beyond your standard cruise fare to dine there.
-More recently, the cruise line transitioned to an a la carte pricing model at many of these venues.
+Instead, the cruise line offers a variety of dining options.
+While there are several complimentary options, many of the dining venues do charge an additional fee beyond your standard cruise fare.
+Further, the cruise line’s pricing has also transitioned to a la carte at many of these venues.
 Luckily, there is the Norwegian Cruise Line Specialty Dining Package (SDP) to help you save some money.

-This package entitles users to dine at many of the for-fee restaurants on a Norwegian Cruise Line (NCL) ship for one set price.
+This package entitles users to dine at many of the for-fee restaurants on any NCL ship for one set price.
 The question becomes, is the Norwegian Cruise Line Specialty Dining package a good value?
-In this post, we take a look at our experience using the package on our recent seven night cruise on Norwegian Escape.
+Given that each ship has an array of different restaurants, deciding on whether you should get the package might be ship dependent.

 Using the Norwegian Cruise Line Specialty Dining Package

 You can make reservations online for the specialty restaurants up to 120 days prior to your cruise.
 Reservations are not required but are highly recommended.
 Once onboard the ship, reservations will be subject to availability.
 Keep in mind, some restaurants are very popular among cruisers and do fill up quickly.
 Prime dining times also fill up quickly.

 If your plans change, you can cancel your reservations 24 hours in advance with no charge (just remember any unused meals are not refunded).